OUR SECURITY POLICY

 We will retain your information if there is an active main agreement between us and the company to which you are associated.

-Online applications and other it-solutions is often an integrated service offered by us to our customers as part of a main agreement and to be used by you, as an employee or as part of a larger supply chain.
+Online applications and other it solutions are often integrated services offered by us to our customers as part of a main agreement and to be used by you, as an employee or as part of a larger supply chain.

-The account information may require you to enter more personal data as e.g. your company name and address, etc. This information however is for us to be able to perform the order processing and fulfillment part of our obligations towards you.
+The account information may require you to enter more personal data such as your company name and address, etc. This information, however, is for us to be able to perform the order processing and fulfillment part of our obligations towards you.

 We will retain your information if there is an active main agreement between us and the company to which you are associated with.